mvxt/complete-software-roadmap/README.md

 # complete-software-roadmap
 A giant roadmap and visual checklist for software engineering concepts.
+[Open an issue](/issues)